Transparent Approach to Costing (TRAC)

 Full economic costs include direct costs plus a share of support costs, together with two sustainability adjustments to reflect the replacement cost of the institution's infrastructure and the return required for financing and investment.

-Go to the HEFCE website for detailed guidance for TRAC.
+Go to the TRAC website for detailed guidance.

 TRAC Support Unit